HubertD/cangaroo/README.md

 ## changelog

+### v0.1.3 unreleased
+* much better performance while transfering can messages from receiver threads to main
+* bugfix with time-delta view: timestamps not shown when no previous message avail

 ### v0.1.2 released 2016-01-12
 * fix device re-scan ("could not bind" console message)
 * fix some dbc parsing issues (signed signals, ...)